ocornut/imgui/docs/README.md

  - The demo covers most features of Dear ImGui, so you can read the code and see its output.
  - See documentation and comments at the top of imgui.cpp + effectively imgui.h.
  - Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder to explain how to integrate Dear ImGui with your own engine/application.
- - Your programming IDE is your friend, find the type or function declaration to find comments associated to it.
+ - Your programming IDE is your friend, find the type or function declaration to find comments associated with it.
- - We obviously needs better documentation!
+ - We obviously need better documentation!
 Consider contributing or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.

 **Which version should I get?**